Good | Worth a Return

 Breakfast was OK, but nothing special.
 The waitress assured me that the biscuits were freshly made, and the one I got was indeed warm.
 But from scratch?
 Not likely.
 Pancakes were fine, as was the bacon – cooked crisp, as requested.
 The highlight of my brief encounter was the mysteriously named house drink, a Pusalow, which is chocolate milk, vanilla syrup, and crushed ice.

-It’s the place itself that is most attractive: an unrepentant hash house that doesn’t try to be anything but what it is.
+It’s the place itself that is most attractive.
+Retaining its cramped interior with a few tight booths and counter with a view of the grill, it seems scarcely to have changed in its decades of service.
 Fellow breakfasters when I stopped by early in the morning included a table full of law officers and several singles – some starting their day, others finishing a long night.